Diversity Promotion

 Promoting Work-Life Balance

-KIOXIA Group constantly strives to enhance our employees' work-life balance.
-At KIOXIA Group companies, each employee is encouraged to undertake different working styles and deploy methods that help increase their productivity.
+Kioxia Group constantly strives to enhance the work-life balance of our employees.
+Each employee is encouraged to undertake different working styles and work in ways that help improve their productivity.

 Consideration and Reduction of Working Hours

-In KIOXIA in FY2021, the average annual total working hours per employee was 1,992 and the average annual total of non-scheduled working hours per employee was 401.*6
+In Kioxia Corporation in FY2023, the average annual total working hours per employee was 1,920 and the average annual total of non-scheduled working hours was 264.

-KIOXIA Group is making the transition to a style of work that does not rely on overtime.
-The purpose is to better utilize our diverse workforce and to promote a better work-life balance.
-Following a trial and based on the results of surveys, earlier this year we officially introduced a “remote working” system.
-This initiative is creating opportunities for employees to reflect on how they communicate in the workplace and on the time they spend on a variety of working styles; it is also encouraging changes in our workplace culture and work ethics, and aims to improve efficiency and job satisfaction.
+At Kioxia Corporation, we are taking steps to cut down on the number hours our employees work.
+Following a trial and based on the results of surveys, in FY2022 we officially introduced a “work from home” system.
+This initiative is creating opportunities for employees to reflect on how they communicate in the workplace and on the time they spend in a variety of working styles; it is also encouraging changes in our workplace culture and work ethics, with the aim of improving efficiency and job satisfaction.

 * Table can be scrolled horizontally.